 RON SABLE, M.D.
 (1993, now deceased): As an openly gay physician he co-founded the first comprehensive HIV/AIDS clinic at Cook County Hospital.
 He was active in local politics, running as an openly gay candidate for 44th Ward alderman and founding IMPACT, a gay and lesbian political action committee.
-Born in 1945, he died in 1993 of AIDS complications.
+Born in 1945 in Kansas City, Missouri, he died in Chicago in 1993 of AIDS complications.